 - all children whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/ or sexual identity have the right to be protected from harm;

 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

-- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Wilson and Mrs Murray.
+- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Murray and Miss Foster.